GGQQmax/iclass-cli/README.md

 # iclass-cli

-(WIP)View the to-do list, submit your homework, and achieve more in your terminal!
+View the to-do list, submit your homework, and achieve more in your terminal!

 ---